redpanda-data/connect/website/docs/components/caches/gcp_cloud_storage.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::caution EXPERIMENTAL
+:::caution BETA
-This component is experimental and therefore subject to change or removal outside of major version releases.
+This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.
 :::
 Use a Google Cloud Storage bucket as a cache.